Filling Your 4 Cups of Self-Care: The Power Hour Approach

 There are only three simple steps to get started.

 2) Time.
-Set aside the time, based on your needs, and turn off distractions.
+Set aside the time, based on your needs, and minimize potential distractions.

 3) Go.
 Set a timer and get started.